linkmodo/linkmodo/README.md

 ## Projects:

 ### [GoBananas.io 🍌 (The most advanced generative image editor, at your fingertips)](https://gobananas.io)
-Where AI meets creativity!
+*** Currently disabled due to unaffordable API cost... *** Where AI meets creativity!
 This tool transforms complex image editing into simple conversations, making professional-quality photo editing accessible to everyone.

 ### [SkyCast.app 🌞 One Stop Weather App](https://skycast.app/)
 Your one stop weather application featuring a wide variety of current, historical and forecast weather data with map overlay and AQI.
 Built upon OpenWehaterMap API.
 Ad-Free.